 Line item 110 Business and Corporate Cards

 Report the provision for loan and lease losses for loans extended under business and corporate credit cards.
 Business cards include small business credit card accounts where the loan is underwritten with the sole proprietor or primary business owner as applicant.
 Report at the control account level or the individual pay level (not at the sub-account level).
 Corporate cards include employer-sponsored credit cards for use by a company's employees.
+Exclude the provision for loan and lease losses related to corporate card or charge card loans included in Line item 108 (C&I Graded Loans).

 Line item 111 Credit Cards